irvnet/miami-icp-workshop-may2018/lab04/README.md

 ```

 Our workloads on Kubernetes are quite resilient if we let the system handle things for us.
-When we asked the system to scale our Nginx deployment, it created a replicaset.
-A ReplicaSet ensures that a specified number of pod replicas are running at any given time.
-However, a Deployment is a higher-level concept that manages ReplicaSets and provides a lot of other useful features.

 Let's see how resilient our workload is by deleting a few pods!

 ```
 $ kubectl delete pod my-deploy-6fd857889c-xqvqz my-deploy-6fd857889c-nmccq --namespace=user99-ns